hummingbot/hummingbot-site/docs/blog/posts/2019-05-crypto-trader-interview3/index.md

 Yes, I get most of my information from Telegram, Reddit and Twitter.
 I’m in one of Crypto Valley’s telegram groups.
 I’ve been to their conference in Switzerland.
 It was really good!

-On Twitter, I like <a href="https://twitter.com/zhusu" target="_blank">Zhu Su</a> from Three Arrows Capital, and I think he has some really good insights.
-I also follow <a href="https://twitter.com/kylesamani" target="_blank">Kyle</a> from Multicoin Capital.
+On Twitter, I like [Zhu Su](https://twitter.com/zhusu) from Three Arrows Capital, and I think he has some really good insights.
+I also follow [Kyle](https://twitter.com/kylesamani) from Multicoin Capital.

+---